15 Weird and Crazy Laws Around the World

 Since 1992, it’s been illegal to import or sell general chewing gum in Singapore.
 While the rule was partially repealed to allow gum specific for dental health, as well as nicotine gum sold through doctors or pharmacists, there are still heavy restrictions, and recreational gum can’t be sold.

 Tourists, however, are allowed to bring up to two packs of gum with them on their visits.
 This law is placed to promote cleanliness since chewing gums are thrown on roads and sidewalks.
-The ban has helped maintain Singapore’s reputation as one of the cleanest cities in the world.
+The ban, while extreme, has helped the city maintain its reputation as one of the cleanest in the world.

-2. Swearing in Public in St. Kitts Could Get You in Hot Water
+2. Swearing in Public in St. Kitts is a Crime

 As many pet parents can tell you, rats can make for intelligent and loving pets.
 Sure, they’re not for everybody.